 Introduction 3

-Respective responsibilities of the auditor and Board of Management 6
+Respective responsibilities of the auditor and Regional Board 6

-Audit strategy 11
+Audit strategy 12

-Annual report and accounts 15
+Annual report and accounts 16

-Wider scope audit 25
+Wider scope audit 27

-Audit outputs, timetables and fees 28
+Audit outputs, timetables and fees 30

-Appendices 31
+Appendices 33

-- This document summarises the work plan for our 2020/21 external audit of Borders College ("the College"). - 2.
-The core elements of our work include audits of: - the 2020/21 annual report and accounts and related matters; - the College's arrangements for governance and transparency, financial management, financial sustainability and value for money; - the College's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland. - Audit appointment - 3.
+- This document summarises the work plan for our 2021/22 external audit of Borders College ("the College"). - 2.
+The core elements of our work include audits of: - the 2021/22 annual report and accounts and related matters; - the College's arrangements for governance and financial sustainability; - the College's participation in the National Fraud Initiative (NFI); and - any other work requested by Audit Scotland. - Audit appointment - 3.
 The Auditor General for Scotland is an independent Crown appointment, made on the recommendation of the Scottish Parliament.
 The Auditor General is independent and not subject to control of any member of the Scottish Government or the Parliament.
 The Auditor General is responsible for securing the audit of the Scottish Government and most public bodies, including further education bodies in Scotland, and reporting on their financial health and performance. - 4.
 Audit Scotland is an independent statutory body that provides the Auditor General with the services required to carry out his statutory functions, including monitoring the

 - performance of auditors through a quality control process. - 5.
 The Auditor General has appointed Azets as external auditor of Borders College for the six year period 2016/17 to 2021/221.
-This document summarises the audit plan for 2020/21 and includes; - the responsibilities of Azets as the external auditor; - our strategy; - our planned audit work and how we will approach it; - our proposed audit outputs and timetable; and - background to Azets and the audit team.
+This document summarises the audit plan for 2021/22 and includes; - the responsibilities of Azets as the external auditor - our strategy - our planned audit work and how we will approach it - our proposed audit outputs and timetable; and - background to Azets and the audit team.